aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

   If you are running *10.9 Mavericks or a later version of MacOS*, launch the command line and run:

       git --version

-  It will start the installation of Git.
+  A window should pop-up prompting you to accept the installation of the required tools and Git.

   If you are running an earlier version of MacOS, please visit [official website][8] for instructions.
 * **Windows**